Utah Administrative Code

 (9) No elk originating from a CWD affected herd, trace back herd/source herd, trace forward herd, adjacent herd, or from an area considered to be endemic to CWD, may be imported to Utah.

-(10) Elk semen, eggs, or gametes, require a Certificate of Veterinary Inspection verifying the individual source animal has been tested for genetic purity for Rocky Mountain Elk genes and certifying that it has never resided on a premises where Chronic Wasting Disease has been identified or traced.
+(10) Elk semen, eggs, or gametes require a Certificate of Veterinary Inspection verifying the individual source animal has genetic purity and certifying that it has never resided on a premises where CWD has been identified or traced.
 An import permit obtained by the issuing veterinarian must be listed on the Certificate of Veterinary Inspection.

-(1) The owner, veterinarian, or inspector of any elk which is suspected or confirmed to be affected with Chronic Wasting Disease (CWD) in Utah is required to report that finding to the State Veterinarian.
+(1) The owner, veterinarian, or inspector of any elk which is suspected or confirmed to be affected with CWD in Utah is required to report that finding to the State Veterinarian immediately upon finding.

 (2) The State Veterinarian will promptly investigate all animals reported as CWD-exposed, CWD-suspect, or CWD-positive animals, including but not limited to: